Vee995/gh-actions-101/README.md

     - Run script: Executes `get_price.p`y to fetch and log the current Bitcoin price.

 ### How to Run the Workflow Manually
-- Go to this repository’s Actions tab.
+- Go to this repository’s `Actions tab`.
 - Select the Weekly Crypto Price Logger workflow.
-- Click Run workflow to trigger it manually.
+- Click `Run workflow` to trigger it manually.

 ### Notes
 The workflow previously included a schedule to run automatically every Sunday at midnight UTC, but this was removed to allow manual runs only.